angular-ui/ui-sortable/README.md

 ### Options

 All the [jQueryUI Sortable options](http://api.jqueryui.com/sortable/) can be passed through the directive.
+Additionally, the `ui` argument of the available callbacks gets enriched with some extra properties as specified to the [API.md file](API.md#uiitemsortable-api-documentation).

 ```js